 The Silca T-Ratchet and Ti-Torque kit is a beautifully made, superlight, and multi-functional set of tools, made to the highest quality.
-The Australian brand is renowned for making tools of the highest quality, with expertly finished components that are aesthetically and ergonomically pleasing.
+The US brand is renowned for making tools of the highest quality, with expertly finished components that are aesthetically and ergonomically pleasing.
 The type of things you might give as a gift, or treat yourself to, and keep in the cleanest part of your workspace, far away from the greasy rags and lubes that perform the grunt work on your drivetrain.
 The T-Ratchet and Ti-Torque kit very much continues this trend.

 Many of you reading this will have carbon fibre bike frames, and when working on them it's essential to have quality tools to ensure you're not rounding off bolts or over-tightening components that could damage the expensive materials.
 Silca's tool set covers all eventualities here.